 Voter Registration Deadline: 28 days before Election Day by mail, 5 days before Election Day online, or Election Day registration if voting in-person

-Early voting in Nevada will take place from October 17 – October 30.
+Early voting in Nevada will take place from 17 days before Election Day until 4 days before the election.
 Early voting and ballot drop off locations can be found at your county clerk’s website.

 Nevada’s Address Confidentiality Program provides confidential voter registration records for survivors of domestic violence, sexual assault, trafficking, or stalking.
 Learn more here.